 Loaded onto the most level part of Richard’s lot, it points down the valley cut long ago by a glacier, towards three private fishing lakes at the private fishing club.

 Richard has been coming here for twenty five years and this is the year of his cabin.
 Teaching school with Richard, back in my Truth or Consequences days, we still talk.
+He and Maria live in Virginia and I moved back to Albuquerque, the city no one spells right.
 Long time friends all start as short time acquaintances.

 Our work order, for three days, is to insulate and frame the bedroom, install flooring, build a bed, run wire.